AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.0.1 =
+* New invoices not visible unless a status is manually set - FIXED

 = 2.0.2-beta =
 * Fix "minimum value" error with number settings fields - FIXED
 * Add the settings REST API endpoint - ADDED